mochi-hpc-experiments/mochi-tests/perf-regression/polaris/README.md

 environment is used (or if a spack environment isn't used).

-This script also assumes that the HDF5 RADOS VOL connector has been installed according to the spack spec `hdf5-rados` and that IOR has been installed with Spack according to the spec `ior@develop` or `ior+mobject@develop`.
+This script also assumes that the HDF5 RADOS VOL connector has been installed according to the spack spec `hdf5-rados ^mobject@develop` and that IOR has been installed with Spack according to the spec `ior@develop+hdf5 ^hdf5@develop-1.13`.
-Instructions for setting up a spack environment called "mochi-env" and installed the VOL connector in conjunction with IOR can be found at [https://github.com/mochi-hpc/mobject/blob/main/doc/FAQ.md](https://github.com/mochi-hpc/mobject/blob/main/doc/FAQ.md).
+Instructions for setting up a spack environment called "mochi-env" and installing the VOL connector in conjunction with IOR can be found at [https://github.com/mochi-hpc/mobject/blob/main/doc/FAQ.md](https://github.com/mochi-hpc/mobject/blob/main/doc/FAQ.md).